Request a Demo Search

 • A fundraising consultant

+Running the plan by everyone will help you ensure your goals are achievable and manageable for your team.
 Stakeholders might raise the alarm if your fundraising amount is drastically different from last year or if you’re relying on strategies that have been ineffective in the past.

 For example, let’s say your nonprofit has a good track record with grant writing.
 You’ve won 80% of the grants you’ve applied for, so you decide to dedicate a large portion of your fundraising revenue plan to be raised using grant money.
 Seems reasonable, right?

 Well, your grant writer may bring up the valid point that you’ve only been that successful because you’re incredibly picky about the type of grant you apply for.
 While the percentage looks impressive, there aren’t enough grants out there to meet the goal you’ve set.
-This is great insight and enables you to switch up your strategy to be as successful as possible.
+This insight enables you to switch up your strategy to be as successful as possible.

 3. Determine your key fundraising and marketing strategies